self-host/self-host/docs/production_deployment.md

 Depending on how many Self-host programs you have running, how often they run and for how long they run, you might want to have more than one Program Worker.

-Deploying more Program Workers is as simple as starting more instances of the `selfpwrk` server, having the configuration pointing to the same Program Manager.
+Deploying more Program Workers is as simple as starting more instances of the `malgomaj` server, having the configuration pointing to the same Program Manager.

 The Program Manager will take care of the rest and distribute the load across all workers.